Due to recent criteria changes, we are temporarily unable to recruit overseas candidates who require a Skilled Migrant Category Visa (SMCV).

 This can be your chance to have a change of lifestyle, travel to new places both for work and leisure, and live in a relatively safe environment for you and your family.
 Your previous service to your country will have given you the experience and transferable skills that allows you to fit right in with the NZDF.
 Whether you are living in New Zealand already or are thinking of moving over, this could be an opportunity for you to be part of this Defence Force.

 To apply for any career with us, overseas applicants must:

-- Be a current serving member of the UK, Australian, USA or Canadian Armed Forces, who is eligible for release from this service within 18 months of applying and/or;
+- Be a currently serving member of the UK, Australian, USA or Canadian Armed Forces, who is eligible for release from this service within 18 months of applying and/or;

-- Have been a citizen of either the UK, Australia, USA, or Canada for a minimum period of 10 years, or have been living in NZ for a minimum period of 5 years
+- Be a citizen of either the UK, Australia, USA, or Canada for a minimum period of 10 years, or have been living in NZ for at least the last 5 years;

 - Meet current vacancy and rank criteria at the time of application.

 You must apply to become a NZ Permanent Resident.
-We cannot influence NZ Immigration in any way, however if successful in the recruitment process, your Offer of Service will facilitate your application for a NZ Residence class visa.
+We cannot influence NZ Immigration in any way, however your Offer of Service will be used to facilitate your application.

 You will need to undergo a full medical examination with your current military doctor and have all medical forms completed.
-You will then send these forms to your Candidate Coordinator who will liaise directly with our medical team.
+Send these forms to your CEF who will liaise directly with our medical team.
 Our doctors will assess your fitness for enlistment and grant a medical clearance to enlist if everything is in order.

 Please be aware that the military medical is separate to your immigration medical - we require a military doctor’s assessment of your health, as they understand the environmental issues of being in the NZDF.
 If you are unable to see a military doctor, you will need to have the full medical examination completed by a civilian doctor at your own cost.